MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

   }

 This drawer manages an image whose format is *proprietary* .
-This example considers that the third-party library is only able to draw the image in a bufer with the display format.
+This example considers that the third-party library can only draw the image in a buffer with the display format.
-Otherwise, the drawing is cancelled and the stub implementation is used.
+Otherwise, the drawing is canceled, and the stub implementation is used.

 Thanks to the define ``UI_IMAGE_IDENTIFIER_PROPRIETARY_FORMAT``, this drawer uses the custom format ``6``.

 Extended C Modules
 ------------------

-MicroVG enables custom format for the Buffered Vector Image.
+MicroVG enables a custom format for the Buffered Vector Image.
-It uses the mechanisms described above and can be used as example.
+It uses the mechanisms described above and can be used as an example.
 See :ref:`section_vg_cco`.

 The drawings in the custom format *BVI* are implemented into the file ``ui_drawing_bvi.c``.